lostb1t/replex/README.md

 ### Usage example

-**sMake sure that the collections you want to merge have the same name as it will be merged by name.**s
+**Make sure that the collections you want to merge have the same name as it will be merged by name.**

 Run the docker image with REPLEX_HOST set to your plex instance.